LeticiaIruela/Project_II/README.md

 ## 2. Methodology

 To perform the investigation, we proceed as follows:
+1.-
   - Web scrapping of : https://www.directoalpaladar.com/actualidad-1/estas-han-sido-diez
-    -  We want to find the labels <h2>, as they are the ones with ores valuated information"ingredients.
+  - We want to find the labels <h2>.
 We will use next_sibling and next_node to find the viral recipes
   - We do web scrapping to get the ingredients throught a loop iterating the ingredients.
 We will use words "Ingredients" and "Elaborations" to search our desired values.
 We will added to a new_dict.
   - We .drop to just keep the 5 top recipes to our study
   - Homogenize data throught .upper, .join and .split methods
   - Verify all the ingredients are present.
   - Web scrapping new website to comple all the recipes ingredients : url = 'https://www.spendwithpennies.com/how-to-make-a-charcuterie-board/'
   - Google tanslator method in order to keep dta in the same language as the website was in EN and all the data is in ES

 - 2. Data set : cleaning and transformation: